ZH1896ZH/AI_Assignment/README.md

 - **Authors:** Robin Roth, Christian Roth
 - **Semester:** HS 2020

-This repository contains the deliverables of the assignment for the modlue "AI-Technologies".
+This repository contains the deliverables of the assignment for the module "AI-Technologies".
 The assignment consitsted of three parts.

 - Expert Knowledge (using KE)